google/shoptimizer/docs/title-word-order-optimizer.md

 These levels are explained as follows:

 “standard” - Any product GPCs that are 4 levels deep or more skip optimizing the product for title word order.
+Optimizations will be applied to products having GPC depths of 3 or less.
 “aggressive” - The GPCs are matched as-is (any depth).

 ### Do not move or copy matching high-performing keywords if they are in a configured list of words to block